gvk/MinecraftPluginServerHibernate/README.md

 ## Server Naptime
 A plugin for small servers (eg. with friends) that lets the server sleep / hibernate when no players are connected.
 It saves on computer resources.

- * CPU load is greatly reduced, from ~20% it will be about ~1% when there are zero players.
+ * CPU load is greatly reduced, from ~20% it will be about ~1% when there are zero players online.
 RAM is also reduced somewhat.
  * There is a default config, but almost every single feature can be changed in the config.
-Use the config to configure the plugins sleep/nap time, startup time, delays, etc.
+Use the config to configure the plugins sleep/nap time, startup time, delays, etc...
  * Feel free to check out the code as well for explinations/comments.